14 Sights in Ostend, Belgium (with Map and Images)

 Show sight on map

 The Kapucijnenkerk is a church in the center of the Belgian town of Ostend, on the Kapucijnenstraat, in the middle of the former skippers' quarter.
-The church, built in 1618, is the second oldest building in Ostend, after the Sint-Pieterstoren.
+The church, built in 1618, is the second oldest building in Ostend, after St. Peter's Tower.
 Originally, the building had one nave and was connected to a monastery.
-Later it was expanded with a second beech.
+Later it was extended with a second nave.
 The monastery was sold in 1798 and demolished.
-The church was repeatedly heavily damaged and restored in the course of time.
+The church was repeatedly severely damaged and repaired over the years.
 The Capuchin Church was classified as a protected monument on 23 June 1960.

 Wikipedia: Kapucijnenkerk (Oostende) (NL), Heritage Website